 Ampler Bikes Overview

 Ampler makes lightweight electric bikes that don’t even look like e-bikes.
-It’s an interesting niche in the e-bike industry because there are a lot of people who don’t want their bike to stand out like high-dollar e-bike.
+It’s an interesting niche in the e-bike industry because there are a lot of people who don’t want their bike to stand out like a high-dollar e-bike.

 The company was started in 2014 in the home garage by 3 friends.
 After two years of experimenting, the first generation of Ampler bikes was launched.